Capital-EX/smil/README.md

 However, this implementation deviates from the usage of a bytecode instead opting to transform code directly into lua objects.

-Work here is given away freely under CC0 (or MIT if CC0 is not valid in your legal juridiction).
+Work here is given away freely under CC0 (or MIT if CC0 is not valid in your legal jurisdiction).

 ## Caviats